baby-platom/uni-data-driven-dm/README.md

 1. `app` - Includes the implementation of methods / function used for the analysis of the data set.
 2. `scripts` - Contains all the actual scripts that can be run to analize the graph.

 The graph (data set) is located in the [data/](data) folder.
 Note that dutring the analysis, we consider the networks as an undirected, unweighted, and with no attributes.
+The graph has about 8 thousand nodes and 27 thousand edges.

 ## Installation